zaneprall/ExfilHz/README.md

 - supports .flac, .wav, and .mp3
 ### Limitations:

-- Processing Time: Generating files, especially large ones, may take a significant amount of time.
+- Processing Time: Generating files, especially large ones, may take a significant amount of time to modulate or
 - Hardware Dependency: The effectiveness of frequency penetration and the quality of audio conversion depend on the hardware used for playback and recording.
 - Audibility: Default settings use ultrasonic frequencies.
 Adjust -L and -H for audible ranges if needed.
 - Interference: Noisy environments will be considerably harder to exfiltrate data from.
-You may need to turn it up to 11, or transmit multiple times and normalize the data.
+You may need to turn your volume up to 11, or transmit multiple times and normalize the data.
 ### Requirements

 Ensure you have the following requirements installed: